FlowFuse/flowfuse/docs/install/local/README.md

     ```
 ## First Run Setup

-Once FlowForge is started, you can access the platform in your browser at [http://localhost:3000](http://localhost:3000).
+Once FlowForge is started, you will be ready to perform the first run setup.

-The first time you access it, the platform will take you through creating an
-administrator for the platform and other configuration options.

-For more information, follow [this guide](../first-run.md).
+Please, follow [this guide](../first-run.md) to continue.

 ## Setting up Mosquitto (optional)